learn-co-curriculum/cssi-3.2-js-on-the-web/Readme.md

 ![Tree representation of the elements above](http://i.imgur.com/8fj2Uka.png)

-Javascript can speak the browser’s language - it IS the browser’s language.
+JavaScript can speak the browser’s language - it IS the browser’s language.
 It is AWESOME for picking elements on a webpage and doing something to them - like picking all the elements on the twitter page and changing them to my name.

 Let’s look a little bit more closely at the code we ran to change twitter: